jasbur/RaspiWiFi/Readme.txt

       Configuration Mode (Host Mode).
 This is only applicable if the "Auto-Config mode" mentioned above is set to active.

+==== "SSL Mode" [default: n]: With this option enabled your RaspiWifi
+      configuration page will be sent over an SSL encrypted connection (don't forget the "s" when navigating to https://10.0.0.1:9191 when using this mode).
+You will get a certificate error from your web browser when connecting.
+The error is just a warning that the certificate has not been verified by a third party but everything will be properly encrypted anyway.

 == All of these variables can be set at any time after the Initial Setup has been running by editing the /etc/raspiwifi/raspiwifi.conf